How to Create a Bathroom Remodel Budget

 Balance Your Expectations with Reality

 After you have talked to a contractor, it’s time to start whittling down your original plan.
-Most of the time, your original design plan will come out a little pricier than you originally thought.
-This is sometimes because of contractor fees, but more often than not, it’s because there are a few design features that go above and beyond what your budget can reasonably handle.
+Most of the time, your original design plan will become pricier than you originally thought.
+This is sometimes because of contractor fees, but more often than not, it’s because a few design features go above and beyond what your budget can reasonably handle.

-While shopping around online, you surely found more than a couple of options that sparked joy.
-This is the time to go back through your options and pick out the ones that cost a little less but still suit your overall image.
+While shopping online, you surely found more than a few options that sparked joy.
+This is the time to review your options and pick out the ones that cost a little less but still suit your overall image.
 Keep working through your list of appliances and make subtle changes until you are finally within budget.
 You can find dozens of gorgeous sinks, mirrors, cabinets, tubs, and more, all at a reasonable price if you just know where to look.

 If you are still struggling to fit into the budget, consider downsizing your remodel.
 Rather than opting for an entirely new bathtub, maybe choosing a different showerhead would be better suited to your budget.
 By going with quality over quantity, you can achieve a powerful redesign without paying an arm or a leg.